 In the event that any affected personal data has been disclosed to third parties, those parties shall be informed of the applicable restrictions on processing it (unless it is impossible or unreasonable to do so).

 Data subjects have the right to request and receive a copy of their personal data from the Firm in a machine-readable format, and to transfer it from the Firm to another controller for their own purposes.

 Data subjects have the right to object to processing of their personal data by Whitehelm if the lawful basis relied upon is the legitimate interests of the Firm.
 Where a data subject objects to Whitehelm processing their personal data based on its legitimate interests, Whitehelm shall cease such processing immediately, unless it can be demonstrated that the Firm’s legitimate grounds for such processing override the data subject’s interests, rights, and freedoms, or that the processing is necessary for the conduct of legal claims.

 Any requests received by an employee, contractor or agent of the Firm from a data subject shall be forwarded to the COO without delay.

 Whitehelm sometimes utilises the services of third party service providers who act as processors with respect to personal data collected by the Firm.

-Whitehelm ensures that it only engages service providers who guarantee compliance with the GDPR and monitors its third-party processors on an on-going basis.
+Whitehelm ensures that it only engages service providers who guarantee compliance with the GDPR (or applicable local equivalent legislation) and monitors its third-party processors on an on-going basis.